awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.RestoringFromSnapshot.md

 1. Choose **Modify DB Instance**\.

-   After the instance status is available, select the DB instance, and choose **See details** from **Instance actions**\.
+   After the instance status is available, click the DB instance name to display its details\.
 Scroll to the **Details** section, and confirm that the new security group has been applied, making the DB instance authorized for access\.
 ![\[Console restore snapshot db\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/tut-restoring4.png)

 ## Related Topics<a name="CHAP_Tutorials.RestoringFromSnapshot.Related"></a>
 + [Restoring from a DB Snapshot](USER_RestoreFromSnapshot.md)